sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 });
 ```

-We'll need to actually the normal map itself.
+We'll need to actually load the normal map.
 We'll do this in the loop we create the materials in.

 ```rust
     let diffuse_path = mat.diffuse_texture;